California Rules of Court 2026

 (8) Be able to speak the language of the party being supervised and of the child, or the provider must provide a neutral interpreter over the age of 18 who is able to do so;

-(9) Agree to adhere to and enforce the court order regarding supervised visitation;
+(9) Agree to adhere to and enforce the court order regarding supervised visitation and exchange services;

-(10) Complete a Live Scan criminal background check, at the expense of the provider or the supervised visitation center or agency, before providing visitation services;
+(10) Complete a Live Scan criminal background check, at the expense of the provider or the supervised visitation and exchange services center or agency, before providing visitation and exchange services;

-(13) Sign a Declaration of Supervised Visitation Provider (Professional) (form FL-324(P)) stating that all requirements to be a professional provider have been met; and
+(11) Sign a declaration or Declaration of Supervised Visitation Provider (form FL-324) stating that all requirements to be a professional provider have been met.

 (f) Training for professional providers